 In 2017 we continued to expand our academic, environmental, art, and sports programming.
 We also started a yoga and mindfulness program, a biking program, and sent three Mariposas Volando to United World College schools abroad.
 Also that year, Cabarete Coffee Company was donated to the Foundation by the Suriel family, furthering our goal to being self-sustaining and fulfilling one aspect of our mission to employ.

 Aislinn Doyle stepped down and Tesha Poe began her term as President of the Executive Board

-Today, the Mariposa DR Foundation continues to engage in programming around academic enrichment, international awareness, community engagement, environmental education, art education, health and wellness, and offering summer enrichment.
-We were also endorsed as a UWC short course.
-We host dozens of service trips and welcome hundreds of volunteers a year.
+Today, the Mariposa DR Foundation continues to engage in programming around academic enrichment, international awareness, community engagement, environmental education, art education, health and wellness, and offering innovative summer enrichment including Kiteboarding, Surfing, Swimming,Cycling and SUP.
+We continue to host dozens of service trips and welcome hundreds of volunteers a year.
 As we begin our tenth academic year, we are excited to see where the next ten years takes us!